zeusindomitable-max/ebc-clip/README.md

 ```

 Gradient energy ≤ 10% of signal energy

 → No explosion.
 No collapse.
-No tuning.
+No tuning
 ## Why EBC?
 Problem
 Global Clipping